Financing Accounts Receivable | Best Factoring Accounts Receivable Financing Solutions | 7 Park Avenue Financial

 The Shift in Canadian Business Landscape

-Thousands of small and medium-sized businesses in Canada (and by the way, a number of larger corporations also!) have moved towards an independent non-bank method of financing accounts receivable in the Canadian business landscape.
+Thousands of small and medium-sized businesses in Canada (and by the way, some larger corporations also!) have moved towards an independent non-bank method of financing accounts receivable in the Canadian business landscape.

 Understanding The Benefits of Accounts Receivable Financing